shubhangickore/Coding-Practice/README.md

 # Coding Practice 💻

-This repository contains solutions to various coding problems for interview preparation and skill improvement.
+This repository contains solutions to various coding problems for interview preparation and skill improvement.this contains various topics

 ## 📂 Topics Covered
 - Arrays